j46-txt/takakia/README.md

 ### Prerequisites
 * **Python 3.9 or higher** installed.
-* An AI provider API key (OpenRouter, OpenAI, or Google Gemini).
+* An AI provider API key (e.g., OpenRouter, OpenAI, or Google Gemini).

 ### Step 1: Clone the Project
 Open your terminal or Command Prompt and run: